MooersLab/arviz-voice-in/README.md

 # Library of voice-triggered code snippets for ArviZ using Voice-In Plus

 Voice-triggered snippets for the [ArviZ](https://www.arviz.org/en/latest/) library that supports making plots for Bayesian data analysis.
-It also supports working with netCDF data files.
+It also supports working with netCDF data files via the xarray module.